Is a Motorcycle Classified As a Vehicle?

 Motorcycles are popular because they are just plain fun.
-They have a long history and are associated with freedom, the open road, and in some ways, a sense of rebellion.
-However, are they considered vehicles, and, if so, what features classify them as such?
+They have a long history and are associated with freedom, the open road, and, in some ways, a sense of rebellion.
+However, are they considered vehicles, and if so, what features classify them as such?
+Does this affect the laws motorcycles have to abide by?
 Let’s take a look at what qualifies a motorcycle as a vehicle and the DOT requirements.

 The DOT considers motorcycles vehicles